mikeoertli/podcast-rss/README.md

 or audio that doesn't come via a public RSS format.

 ###NOTICE ABOUT DROPBOX PUBLIC FOLDERS
 Thanks to new Dropbox policies going into effect on March 15, 2017, public folders are going away.
-I am planning to make sure this script supports other cloud providers, likely focusing on Google Drive first.
-I expect it should work as long as you have the files downloaded to a local folder and can find a base URL that is valid.
+I am planning to make sure this script supports other cloud providers, though it seems Google Drive won't work because they have an algorithm to create the URLs and at first glance their API doesn't support what I'd need.
+Also, after reading some more on the Dropbox stuff, it might actually still work for this because all we need is effectively the equivalent of YouTube's "unlisted" or Google Drive "Anyone with the link" access.

 ###TO RUN